OpenDataDSL/website/docs/product/developer/odsl/Variables/SmartCurve.md

 ### Script
 The script is an optional saved custom script with user defined functions.
 These functions can then be used in the expression.
-The function script can also import the default #CurveScript, so your functions can use those too.
+The function script can also `import` the default #CurveScript, so your functions can use those too.

-### References to other curves
+### References to other data
-You can optionally add references to other curves or Smart Curves that can also be used in your expression
+You can optionally add references to other curves, Smart Curves or TimeSeries that can also be used in your expression

 ## Construction